As the largest heron in North America, the great blue heron stands about one metre tall.

 Did you know?

-Great blue herons build their nests out of sticks and line them with moss, grass or pine needles.
+Great blue herons breed in colonies, numbering anywhere from dozens to hundreds of nesting pairs.
+They build their nests out of sticks and line them with moss, grass or pine needles.
 Sometimes these nests are quite large, measuring up to one metre across!

 Great blue herons primarily eat fish, amphibians, insects and other small animals.

 Habitat and distribution

 Great blue herons are Canada’s most widespread heron and are found from the Maritimes to British Columbia.
 Most of the Canadian population of this species is here only during the breeding season.
 When rivers and lakes begin to freeze up in the late autumn, herons head south, though some living on the Pacific and Atlantic coasts stay year-round.